deepakajaylinux/kevellphara/docs/source/pharaohtools_ptvirtualize.rst

 * The pharaoh tool ensures the available modules.
 * While ensuring, It won't check about the versions.

-Dapperstrano
+ptdeploy
 ------------------

-* The module dapperstrano reports itself as installed, in case of existence.
+* The module ptdeploy reports itself as installed, in case of existence.
-* It also checks the version for dapperstrano module.
+* It also checks the version for ptdeploy module.
-* If the dapperstrano module is not available in the machine, then automatically dapperstrano will progress to install.
+* If the ptdeploy module is not available in the machine, then automatically ptdeploy will progress to install.

-Testingamen
+pttest
 ------------------

-* After completion of installing dapperstrano, it will ensure the Testingamen module.
+* After completion of installing ptdeploy, it will ensure the pttest module.
-* The module Testingamen reports itself as installed, in case of existence.
+* The module pttest reports itself as installed, in case of existence.
-* If the Testingamen module is not available in the machine, then automatically Testingamen will progress to install.
+* If the pttest module is not available in the machine, then automatically pttest will progress to install.

 Jrush
 --------

-* After completion of installing Testingamen, it will ensure the Jrush module.
+* After completion of installing pttest, it will ensure the Jrush module.
 * The module Jrush reports itself as installed, in case of existence.
 * If the Jrush module is not available in the machine, then automatically Jrush will progress to install.
 * If all the three modules are already existing, then it will show exceptional message as given in the screenshot below,